jaypipes/procession/docs/user_guide.md

 ### Managing organizations

-A new organization can be added to the system using the `p7n organization set` command.
+A new organization can be added to the system using the `p7n organization create` command.
 Supply a display name for the organization, and Procession will return the newly-created organization's UUID and "slug", which is an easy-to-remember string that you can use to identify the organization:

 ```
-$ p7n organization set --display-name "Cartoons"
+$ p7n organization create --display-name "Cartoons"
 Successfully created organization with UUID 3f09849ba1724eac9e77687495dab9f4
 UUID:         3f09849ba1724eac9e77687495dab9f4
 Display name: Cartoons